anapysasi/day_trading_system/README.md

 #### File `trading_strategy.py`

-Gets the data and fits a model with it.
+Gets the original data with all the features and fits a model with it.
 It also predits the following value using said model and decides wheter if it holds, buy or sell.

 #### File: `market_actions.py`

-Depending on the output from `trading_strategy.py` sends to order and calculates the total, holdings and the cash.
+Depending on the output from `trading_strategy.py` sends an order and calculates the total, the holdings and the cash.

 <hr class="footnotes-sep">
 <section class="footnotes">